 Engage leads with Facebook ads

 These easy apps pull data from other sources, like email marketing software or purchase data from your ecommerce store, and shoot it back to your Facebook ad campaign.
-Doing so allows you to truly optimize your campaign and encourage warm leads to engage with your offers.
+Doing so allows you to truly optimize your New Years and Christmas marketing campaigns and encourage warm leads to engage with your offers.
 A targeted Facebook ad not only extends the reach of your holiday marketing campaign, but also may be just the thing to get consumers to make a purchase.